Toll Franzman Family History

 b.
 01 Oct 1841, d.
 1928

-Ingrid was born in Tonset, Norway.
-Census show her birth year as 1841, but her innoculation certificate shows her birth year as 1845.
+Ingrid was born in Tonset, Norway in 1841.
 She married John Larssen in in Norway on Feb 26, 1869.
 It appears that Ingrid immigrated to America ahead of John in 1880, with daughter Annie in tow.
-1900 Polk County Census shows Ingrid as head of household, and Lars and Iver living with her.
-She was a widow by this time.

 Some of her descendents remember Ingrid smoking a pipe--a rare indulgence for women in her time.

-In 1921, age 80, Ingrid lived with her daughter Annie & Husband David Peppard in Winnipeg Canada.
+In 1921, age 80, Ingrid lived with her daughter Annie & son-in-law David Peppard in Winnipeg Canada.
 She died in 1928 and is buried in Grygla, MN.

 References